JakeSSRN/LLM-Wiki/README.md

 **GitHub** - developer platform for sharing, collaborating on, and developing code projects.
 Most UIs and other AI tools can be found here.

 # Augmenting Models
-Ways of improving or changing a model's capabilities or performance without modifying the model.
+Ways of improving or changing a model's capabilities or performance without modifying the model itself.

 **RAG (Retrieval Augmented Generation)** - documents and other files of reference are uploaded and converted into a vector database.
 The model is then enabled to search this database and extract relevant information, which is then incorporated into the response.
 Helps to increase the model's factual accuracy or add information to the model without training on it.